Why self kindness is key to improving your mental – and physical – health

-When I was asked to write about my mental health journey and discuss the importance of kindness it left me pondering where to begin.
-Should I start with how I was bullied at school, or perhaps the verbally abusive relationship I found myself in aged 18, or the story that I talk about a lot – my battle with PTSD in my early 30s?
+When I was asked to write about my mental health journey and discuss the importance of kindness, it left me pondering where to begin.
+Should I start with how I was bullied at school?
+The verbally abusive relationship I found myself in aged 18?
+Or the story that I talk about a lot – my battle with PTSD in my early 30s?
 All of which led to my internal dialogue becoming self-destructive and very hurtful.

 EYES WIDE OPEN

 I didn’t really speak to anyone about what was happening to me.
-After 3 years of worsening mental health symptoms, my physical body gave up on me.
-I had a mini-breakdown.
-I had an autoimmune response to the mental trauma I had been through and my hair started falling out.
+After three years of worsening mental health symptoms, my physical body gave up on me.
+I had a mini-breakdown and an autoimmune response to the mental trauma I had been through, and my hair started falling out.
 I ended up with a string of nasty viruses that I couldn’t shake off, exhaustion and a form of arthritis in my hands and feet that I still experience problems with today.
 Our mental and physical health states are so intrinsically interlinked and I learnt the hard way.

 Each day I now work on my mental wellbeing and have found the two things that really work for me in terms of boosting my mood and maintaining positive thoughts are exercise and self-care activities such as journaling and finding time to do the things I enjoy.
 It’s so important to look after our mental wellbeing, if we don’t, our physical health, relationships and financial health can suffer.
 I know, I am living proof.
 I share my story because I don’t want anyone to have to go through what I did.

 Adopting a positive mindset and changing the inner self chatter from one of self-harm to compassion, love and kindness is not an easy task but the good news is it is possible.
 Here are three tools for your kit:

 - Changing the conversation we have with ourselves